Markets

 (For reference, Nvidia has invested $5 billion in Intel.)

 And why not?
 Nvidia continues to generate more and more cash flows despite both buybacks and capex running at records.
-The chip designer has a vested interest in supporting different parts of the AI supply chain, and the easy ability to do so.
+The chip designer has a vested interest in supporting different parts of the AI supply chain, and the ability to do so easily.

-But management also has a vested interest in making sure that the company continues to be viewed as the AI winner whose coattails other tech firms look to ride, rather than a giant whose dominant position may be threatened by the company they keep.
+But management also has a vested interest in making sure that the company continues to be viewed as the AI winner whose coattails other tech firms look to ride, rather than a giant whose dominant position may be threatened by the company it keeps.

-Zooming out, the very ambitious partnership between Nvidia and OpenAI had clearly stalled by the simple fact that there was no progress.
-In their September announcement, the companies said they were looking to finalizing the details “in the coming weeks.”
-It’s February.
+Zooming out, the very ambitious partnership between Nvidia and OpenAI clearly stalled due to the simple fact that there was no progress.
+In their September announcement, the companies said they were looking to finalize the details “in the coming weeks.”
+It’s now February.

-The filing, in particular, noted that “There is no assurance that we will enter into definitive agreements with respect to the OpenAI opportunity or other potential investments, or that any investment will be completed on expected terms, if at all.”
+The filing, in particular, noted, “There is no assurance that we will enter into definitive agreements with respect to the OpenAI opportunity or other potential investments, or that any investment will be completed on expected terms, if at all.”

 More Markets